rapidez/docs/src/5.x/theming.md

 ### Colors

-Colors can be configured from [`resources/css/app.css`](https://github.com/rapidez/rapidez/blob/master/resources/css/app.css) and all colors used by Rapidez can be found within the [`tailwind.config.js`](https://github.com/rapidez/core/blob/master/tailwind.config.js).
+Colors can be configured from `resources/css/app.css` and all colors used by Rapidez can be found within the [`rapidez/blade-components` package](https://github.com/rapidez/blade-components/blob/master/resources/css/components/rapidez.css).
 This is just a starting point to easily change the whole look and feel with some variables.
 We advice you to use those variables / classes as much as possible but you're free to use anything else.

-The colors variables are inspired by [GitHub Primer](https://primer.style/) where Tailwind CSS provides the "base color tokens", see: [design token categories](https://primer.style/foundations/color/overview#design-token-categories) and within the [`tailwind.config.js`](https://github.com/rapidez/core/blob/master/tailwind.config.js) we're just "aliasing" those to "functional color tokens".
-More information with examples on color naming can be found in the [color names refactor pull request](https://github.com/rapidez/core/pull/622).
+The colors variables are inspired by [GitHub Primer](https://primer.style/) where Tailwind CSS provides the "base color tokens", see: [design token categories](https://primer.style/foundations/color/overview#design-token-categories) and within the [`rapidez/blade-components` package](https://github.com/rapidez/blade-components/blob/master/resources/css/components/rapidez.css) we're just "aliasing" those to "functional color tokens".
+More information about the color naming can be found in the [color names refactor pull request](https://github.com/rapidez/core/pull/622).

 #### Semantic colors